 Ernest Hemingway's desk, as seen during the "Hemingway's Hideaways" tour.

 March 17: It is our second day in Havana and I’m off on a tour called Hemingway’s Hideaways.
 We start with a narrated walk around old-town Havana where we pass the Ambos Mundos Hotel, where Hemingway kept a room that is now preserved as a museum.
 We also pass by a couple of his favorite bars, La Floridita and Bocadita del Medio, but one assumes he had plenty of such favorite hideaways!
 Next is a bus ride to La Finca Vigia, his estate outside of Havana proper, where we wander the grounds and peer into the house from the unscreened windows on every side.
 Here is where Hemingway wrote For Whom the Bell Tolls and Old Man and the Sea about a Cuban fisherman from nearby Cojimar.
 After arriving back at the ship we are free to wander Havana as we wish.
 Tonight many opt for a nightclub visit or another private outing.

 March 18: Our last day in Cuba; the ship sails at 3:00 p.m.
 I start the morning on a walking tour of Havana’s plazas and historic architecture.
-I eventually peel off to explore shops and cafes, my two favorite pastimes in a foreign country.
+I eventually peel off to explore cafes, one of my favorite pastimes in a foreign country.
 I am back aboard by 2:45 p.m. and ready for the sail-away.

 It’s mind-boggling that this amazing country with so much history, that played such a role in the Spanish Conquest, Ponce de Leon’s search of Florida for the fountain of youth, as well as the economics and the geopolitics of the region, is only 247 nautical miles from Miami.
 By tomorrow morning we will be back in Miami and reliving our visit to Cuba!